Kentucky's Workforce Tool Kit--Brings together contact information for

 the bullet for Employers links to information about services offered for Kentucky businesses.

-Centers--A complete listing of the comprehensive one-stop centers in
+Centers--A complete listing of the comprehensive career centers in

 Kentucky.
-The One-Stops provide access to a wide-range of programs designed to
+The centers provide access to a wide-range of programs designed to

 help you recruit, train and retain skilled workers.